tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 By their own admission, their DPC leagues were FREEEEE.
 They literally only dropped three games out of the thirty-one total they played during the first and second season.
 Put 'em on LAN though?
 Oof.
 I liken it to how I never had to study at all during high school... but quickly got put in my place in university Organic Chemistry.

-In their defense, this is a young team with minimal LAN experience to begin with.
-Additionally, they also had no coach until now for TI.
+In their defense, this is a young team (literally, oldest player is DM at 21) with minimal LAN experience to begin with.
+Additionally, they were also operating with no coach until now for TI.

 **What can we expect?** While VP were not the apex predators they were last season, this legendary squad has maintained the longest running roster